Bakhtiyar-Garashov/quote-service/README.md

 ## Todo

 - [ ] Add [swagger](https://github.com/swaggo/gin-swagger) API documentation
+- [ ] Unit tests for prevent any bugs

 Firstly, create a user in the system via `POST` request to `http://localhost:5000/api/v1/users`.
 The endpoint expects 2 fields shown below as request body to create new user profile: